 Just as with helping a child learn how to read, you never begin with multisyllabic words — or you definitely shouldn’t — but instead break down those intimidating behemoths into digestible, bite sized pieces.

-Similarly, coding can be broken down into approachable and fun-for-everyone activities that reinforce computer-programming basics.
+Similarly, coding can be broken down into approachable and fun kid coding games that reinforce computer-programming basics.

 The following preschool coding games fit the build; they reinforce the coding foundation (or abc’s if you will) in an easy, relaxed way and even have the added benefit of using items that you can easily find in your home.

 Help your child turn that coding brain on now!